mapper1024/mapper1024/doc/Development-Journal.md

 Version 0.6.1 was released with image exporting and some small user interface improvements: making the undo and redo buttons more readable and making distance calculation appear in the brushbar.

+# Through 2023-03-26

+I put much time toward the Honors project report and preparing to present this project.

+I also filled out more unit tests for the glue of the program---pieces such as the Line3 class and utility functions.

 # References
 * Neupane, S. (2017). *Storing and Rendering Geospatial Data in Mobile Applications*. https://scholarworks.uno.edu/honors_theses/90
 * Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
 Morgan Kaufmann.